BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ## Step 2: Adding the signing keys

 The wallet is now fully configured.
-What is left to do is to add the necessary amount signing keys.
+What is left to do is to add the signing keys.
 Adding a key technically means that users have to import the extended public key (XPUB) from each signing device that should be used to sign transactions.

 ### Adding the primary keys